MicrosoftDocs/CordovaDocs/cordovadocs/2017/first-steps/using-bower.md

 ---
 title: "Add packages to your Cordova project with Bower"
-description: "Using the Bower package manager to build Apache Cordova apps."
+description: " Using the Bower package manager to build Apache Cordova apps."
 author: "jmatthiesen"
 ms.author: jomatthi
 ---